EnzyZero/DevWebsite/README.md

+# Ideas

+- Console like log messages on website load
+- Make the log messages blur and fade into the background
+- Actual website appears in front of the background

+# Steps

+- focus on main content
+- make the background log thing / bootloader
+- later maybe add react-scroll-parralax effects

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.